 The virtual USB storage controller offered by VirtualBox works different than the other storage controller types: When storage controllers appear as a single PCI device to the guest with multiple disks attached to it, the USB-based storage controller does not appear as virtual storage controller.
 Each disk attached to the controller appears as a dedicated USB device to the guest.

-Warning: Booting from drives attached via USB is not supported as the BIOS lacks USB support.
+Warning: Booting from drives attached via USB is when EFI is used as the BIOS lacks USB support.